-Doctors often tell patients with liver disease that they shouldn't use acetaminophen, a common over-the-counter pain reliever found in Tylenol and many other cold and flu medications.
-Acetaminophen is broken down by the liver and can form byproducts that are toxic to the liver, so this warning is not completely without merit.
+Patients with liver disease are often told that they shouldn't use acetaminophen, a common over-the-counter pain reliever found in Tylenol and many other cold and flu medications.
+When acetaminophen is broken down, it can form byproducts that are toxic to the liver, so this warning is not completely without merit.
 Still, experts say that acetaminophen is the best option for pain relief for people with liver disease.

-The dose is the keyAcetaminophen is a “dose-dependent hepatotoxin,” which means that its toxic effects on the liver are related to the amount taken.
+Acetaminophen is a dose-dependent hepatotoxin, which means that its toxic effects on the liver are related to the amount taken.
 If anyone takes too much, even those with healthy livers, it will reliably cause an acute injury to the liver.
 In fact, acetaminophen is the most common cause of acute liver failure in the United States, accounting for almost half of all cases.

 The good news is that liver injury can be avoided by limiting the amount of acetaminophen taken each day to 3,000 mg for most people and 2,000 mg for those with chronic liver disease.
 Staying within these limits will generally prevent liver injury.
 But the toxic byproducts can accumulate, so it’s best not to take acetaminophen every day.

 It’s unlikely that taking acetaminophen over time causes chronic liver disease or cirrhosis.
-And when acetaminophen does cause liver injury, there is an effective antidote that can reverse the damage when started early.
+And when acetaminophen does cause liver injury, there is an effective antidote that can reverse the damage if started early.
 This drug is called N-acetylcysteine, or NAC.

 Most patients who receive NAC within 24 to 48 hours of an overdose of acetaminophen get better, and even those who progress to liver failure usually recover without the need for a liver transplant.
 Because of this, liver injury from acetaminophen is considered an “all-or-none” phenomenon; that is, either the patient doesn’t recover and needs a liver transplant to survive, or there is complete recovery without long-term liver damage.

 For those with chronic liver disease, options for a safe and effective pain reliever are limited.

-Another class of pain relievers are non-steroidal anti-inflammatory drugs, or NSAIDs.
+Another class of pain relievers is non-steroidal anti-inflammatory drugs, or NSAIDs.
 These over-the-counter drugs include ibuprofen (Advil, Motrin) and naproxen (Naproxyn, Aleve).
 However, NSAIDs can cause kidney damage, and patients with chronic liver disease are particularly susceptible to this.

-So while patients with chronic liver disease should minimize their use of acetaminophen and opiates, they should avoid NSAIDs altogether to help protect their kidneys.
+While patients with chronic liver disease should minimize their use of acetaminophen and opiates, they should avoid NSAIDs altogether to help protect their kidneys.

-Back to acetaminophenConsidering the relative risks and alternatives, acetaminophen is the best option for pain relief in patients with chronic liver disease.
+Considering the relative risks and alternatives, acetaminophen is the best option for pain relief in patients with chronic liver disease.
 The advice from well-intentioned doctors that it should be avoided is often misguided because acetaminophen is effective and safe when the appropriate precautions are taken.
 Again, that means that patients with chronic liver disease should limit their use of acetaminophen to less than 2,000 mg a day and avoid using it every day.

-Watch for ‘hidden’ acetaminophenAcetaminophen is found in many medications, particularly over-the-counter cold and flu preparations such as some types of NyQuil, DayQuil, Sudafed, Robitussin and Alka-Seltzer, to name only a few.
+Acetaminophen is found in many medications, particularly over-the-counter cold and flu preparations such as some types of NyQuil, DayQuil, Sudafed, Robitussin and Alka-Seltzer, to name only a few.
 It’s also found in prescription pain relievers, in combination with opiates.
 These include Percocet, Norco and Vicodin.

-It’s important to be aware of the ingredients in all of your medications, so you don’t inadvertently take too much acetaminophen.
+It’s important to be aware of the ingredients in all of your medications so you don’t inadvertently take too much acetaminophen.